tjausm/Jip/readme.md

 # Testing
-All tests are executed with `cargo test`, we have 2 types of tests:
+All tests are executed with `cargo test -r`, we have 2 types of tests:

 1. **Unit tests**: constructed using the [default method](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html).
 1. **Program tests**: one test is constructed for each OOX program in the `src/tests/programs` folder.
 We assume a test program contains no violation of it's assertions unless it has a file name ending in `_faulty`.

 # Cheatsheet
 - **Testing**
-    - `cargo test`
+    - `cargo test -r`
-    - `cargo test --no-fail-fast -- --test-threads 3`
+    - `cargo test -- --test-threads 3`
     - `cargo test -- --no-capture`
 - **Build**
     - `cargo build`